 - 11.1 Local Development Documents and related information, including reports prepared to underpin policy preparation, will be made available on the Council's website.
-They will also be made available at the Council's contact centre in the Town Hall and within the library during specific consultation periods.
-At other times, these documents can be made available to view at these locations on request. - 11.2 Paper copies, including large print and electronic versions, and any formats required as reasonable adjustments, such as braille or audio will be made available and languages other than English can be provided on request wherever practicable and reasonable,, however a charge may be made for these.
+They will also be made available at the customer contact centre in the Town Hall (by appointment only) and at Crown Street and Cockerton libraries during specific consultation periods.
+At other times, these documents can be made available to view at these locations on request. - 11.2 Paper copies, including large print and electronic versions, and any formats required as reasonable adjustments, such as braille or audio will be made available.
+Languages other than English can be provided on request wherever practicable and reasonable.
+However, a charge may be made for these.